erick-rivas/seed-staruml/README.md

 - group: Define a model group.
     - Usage: Customize folder structure
+    - Default: ''

-    - default: ''
+-  default: Define the default value of an attribute
+   -  Default(date): now
+   -  Default(bool): false

+-  empty: Define whether an attribute is null/blank or not
+    -  Default: false

 -  read: Define whether an attribute or model can be read
-   -  default: true
+   -  Default: true

 -  write: Define whether an attribute or model can be written / changed or deleted
-    -  default: true
+    -  Default: true
     > Many to any attributes (attr[]) are defined as false as the default

--  default: Define the default value of an attribute
+-   delete: Define the model behavior on delete
-   -  default(date): now
-   -  default(bool): false
+    - Options:

--  empty: Define whether an attribute is null/blank or not
+        - CASCADE: Delete the objects that have references to it
+        - PROTECT: To delete it you will have to delete all objects that reference it
+        - EMPTY: Set objects that have reference to NULL (requires 'empty' of references)
-    -  default: false
+    - Default: CASCADE

 -  length: Define the maximum length of a string
-   > required for all string attributes
+   > Required for all string attributes

 -  options: Define the available options of an enum
-   > required for all enum attributes
+   > Required for all enum attributes

 ### Override metadata